dzek69/bottom-line/README.md

 - `capitalize` - capitalize a string, optionally lower casing the rest
 - `isNumericString` - check if given value is a numeric string, features configurable
 - `occurrences` - count occurrences of a substring in a string, optionally allow overlapping
+- `replace` - replace all occurrences of a substring using a map of replacements
 - `stripPrefix` - strip prefix from a string
 - `stripSuffix` - strip suffix from a string